kinwahlai/simple-kanban/README.md

     // 'Done' has no limit specified, so it can hold unlimited items },

-  // Specify which columns should have add item functionality
-  columnsWithFooter: {'To Do'},  // Only To Do column can add items

   // Custom column titles
   columnTitles: ['Backlog', 'Doing', 'Completed'],